 Interestingly, despite the well-known influence of forage on ungulate migratory behavior (Fryxell & Sinclair 1988; Merkle et al. 2016; Aikens et al. 2017), we did not find support for any of our bottom-up hypotheses related to switching between tactics.
 This result adds to recent work that has revealed nuanced and sometimes inconsistent influences of forage on behavioral plasticity.
 For example, Eggeman et al. (2016) found that forage conditions influenced switching from a resident tactic but had little effect on migrant switching, and Xu et al. (2021) did not find a clear relationship between changing forage conditions and migratory tactic changes in either spatial or temporal dimensions.
 We hypothesize that our lack of support for bottom-up hypotheses may indicate that the influence of forage is incorporated within the influence other related factors – for example, the effect of snow on prolonged access to high quality forage (Laforge et al. 2021) or changes in anthropogenic land use altering forage availability (Wyckoff et al. 2018; Sawyer et al. 2020).
 Alternatively, or additionally, the influence of forage may prove stronger in combination with other factors for which we were unable to account, such as animal reproductive status, body condition, age, or sex (Eggeman et al. 2016; Berg et al. 2019; Peters et al. 2019).
 It is also possible that our metric of day-from-peak green-up did not sufficiently capture aspects of forage conditions that influence elk movement behavior.

-While our study included a large sample size affording a significant advance in our picture of diversity and plasticity across this system, we were limited by lack of information about age, abundance and reproductive status, as well as an absence of movement data from male elk.
-With an even larger sample size, we could have used a model that incorporated both the tactic that an individual switched to as well as from.
-Further studies that combine information about migratory behavior with longer term data from individuals with multiple opportunities to switch tactics are needed to better understand the drivers of ungulate switching behavior.
-Additionally, by monitoring herd-level or tactic-level vital rates, the link between switching and herd-level fitness could be solidified (Lowrey et al. 2020).
-Regardless, it is clear that diverse migratory portfolios, and the cultural knowledge transmission they enable, lead to increased migratory propensity and make ungulates more resilient and adaptable to changing conditions.
+While our study included a large sample size affording a significant advance in our picture of diversity and plasticity across this system, we were limited by lack of information about age, animal abundance, reproductive status, male movement data, as well as longer-term individual movement data.
+Future studies monitoring vital rates of herds or migratory tactics could help link switching events with fitness or demographic consequences (Lowrey et al. 2020).
+Due to the lack of long-term data for individuals, we were unable to evaluate the permanency of shifts in tactics and therefore cannot make predictions about long-term trends in migratory behavior.
+Regardless, our findings provide considerable support for the idea that diverse migratory portfolios, and the cultural knowledge transmission they enable, lead to increased migratory propensity that can make ungulates more resilient and adaptable to changing conditions over the short term.

 Conserving ungulate migratory behavior is an arduous, multifaceted task (Brakes et al. 2019) that can be made easier by protecting diverse migratory tactics and the flexible switching behavior they facilitate.
 For instance, by limiting disturbance and development on critical winter ranges and migratory routes that are determined specifically for each of the various migratory tactics, natural resource professionals can protect movement tactic diversity (Lowrey et al. 2020; Brakes et al. 2019; Whitehead 2010; Middleton et al. 2020).
 In general, management actions that facilitate cultural knowledge transmission and support multiple behavioral tactics will likely prove most effective in encouraging continued migration amidst changing environmental conditions and anthropogenic influences.